List of minor characters in the Alice series: Aged Man

 As if his mouth were full of dough...

 The Aged Man represents the White King's bishop.

 Lily

 Lily is the daughter of the White Queen.
 The Queen is looking for her daughter Lily.
 Since she is too young to play, Alice takes her place as a pawn.

 The Monstrous Crow

 The Monstrous Crow is listed as the Red King's bishop, but Alice never encounters it over the course of the story.
 According to the rhyme, it is "black as a tar-barrel" and of a monstrous size.
-The Tweedle brothers (white rooks) are terrified of the Monstrous Crow, and when the pair see the White Queen's shawl being blown around by the wind at the end of chapter IV, they mistake it for the dread bird and flee through the woods. because the shaul is black.
+The Tweedle brothers (white rooks) are terrified of the Monstrous Crow, and when the pair see the White Queen's shawl being blown around by the wind at the end of chapter IV, they mistake it for the dread bird and flee through the woods because the shawl is black.